Muslim Millennial's Site Dispels Stereotypes for Millions

 She started the blog at 17 with help from friends at her local mosque.
 Most of the work is still a grassroots effort.
 Her younger brother, Ameer, a journalism student at Rutgers University, helps run communications.
 Although the site pays a group of editors, most articles are written by Muslim women volunteers.

-The site’s topics — in categories like #woke, #fit and #fierce — range widely.
-Posts include a list of the top 10 most beautiful verses from the Quran, a look at Marvel’s newest Muslim superhero and a story about how hijab-wearing Olympic fencer Ibtihaj Muhammad has a Barbie doll made in her likeness.
+The site's topics — in categories like (hash)woke, (hash)fit and (hash)fierce — range widely.
+Posts include a list of the top 10 most beautiful verses from the Quran, a look at Marvel's newest Muslim superhero and a story about how hijab-wearing Olympic fencer Ibtihaj Muhammad has a Barbie doll made in her likeness.

 "A lot of times, at any given moment, I can have like two completely different, opposing parties be bonded by their criticism of us," Al-Khatahtbeh said,